unitaryfoundation/unitary.design/src/pages/best-practices.md

 ---
-title: Best Practices for unitaryHACK Issues
+title: Best Practices for unitaryDESIGN Issues
 date: 2025-03-20
-metaDescription: Best Practices for unitaryHACK Issues
+metaDescription: Best Practices for unitaryDESIGN Issues
 permalink: /best-practices/index.html
 ---

 So you’re a maintainer of an open-source quantum software package – neato!
-And you’re participating in unitaryHACK this year – huzzah!
+And you’re participating in unitaryDESIGN this year – huzzah!

 This guide will help you create and curate issues on your GitHub repo that new contributors will be eager to work on and help reduce friction in the development process.